Getting Started with Counseling

-Get a glimpse of our office in Denver–a unique, comfortable, and safe place to work together.
+Get a glimpse of our office in Broomfield–a unique, comfortable, and safe place to work together.

 Many mental health professionals view and treat sexual behavior that feels out of control as an "addiction," with sexual behavior being the primary problem.
 The addiction model is typically based on 12-step programs that focus on refraining from sexual behavior judged inappropriate by the program, rather than cultivating sexual behaviors that support a healthy and unique expression of the individual's sexuality.
 As an alternative or adjunct to this approach, I work with sexual behavior that feels out of control as a potential symptom of some greater underlying cause that, when addressed, can lead to greater pleasure, fulfillment, and alignment in your sexual and intimate relationships.

 By employing a psychobiological approach to couple/relationship counseling (i.e., PACT*), we can explore dynamics in the relationship around communication and attachment, and also include aspects of developmental neuroscience and arousal regulation to better understand how the mind and the body impact relationship.